 Last but not least, my guest is the author of an excellent new book called International Brand Strategy: A Guide to Achieving Global Brand Growth.
 Sean Duffy, welcome to the Worldly Marketer Podcast.

 Thank you, Kathrin.
 It’s great to be here.

 It is such a pleasure to have you on the show, Sean.
 I was telling you just before I hit the record button, I just absolutely loved your book, International Brand Strategy.
 It’s the book I’ve been waiting for years.
 I couldn’t seem to find one quite like this one.
 It’s a book that I really think everyone should read.
 Everyone who’s involved in any way shape or form with international brand growth especially people who are in industries that are related to international brand growth like localization, the localization industry, it’s a book that really helps to give an overview of what’s involved and all the different aspects that go into growing and maintaining, and developing a global brand in this day and age.

 So congratulations on the launch of this book.
 I think it’s a book that I’m going to keep close at hand at all times and refer to very often, and I recommend it to everyone out there.
 Sean, you’re the CEO and chief brand strategist at Duffy Agency, your agency which you founded in 2001.
-Of course, this agency is specialized in international growth strategy and global brand management.
+Of course, this agency specializes in international growth strategy and global brand management.

 Can you talk a bit more about where you’re based and why you’re based there?

 Duffy Agency has always had a presence in Sweden and in the US.
 We incorporated in both countries at the same time.
 For a while we had an office in Berlin as well.
 I was based in Sweden for most of my career.
 But with the kind of work we do, I spent most of my time flying around to other places.